rust-lang/book/nostarch/chapter20.md

 original slice to the `mid` index and another from `mid` to the end of the slice.

-When we try to compile the code in Listing 20-5, we’ll get an error.
+When we try to compile the code in Listing 20-5, we’ll get an error:

 ```
 $ cargo run